carloslabra/pa-documentation/tutorial4/bucket_excavator_digging.md

 ##Introduction

 This tutorial describes the pre and post processing of the data obtained by DEM simulation of a bucket excavator digging into a cohesive soil.
-The aim of using P4 is to obtain the stress and solid fraction fields in order to obtain relevant information for the understanding of the loading action and soil flow during the digging process.
+The aim of using Particle-Analytics is to obtain the stress and solid fraction fields in order to obtain relevant information for the understanding of the loading action and soil flow during the digging process.